dinhquan/SwiftAlertView/README.md

 ## Highlight Features

-- Initialize the alert view with a custom view
+- Initialize the alert view with a custom view.
-- Initialize the alert view with a xib file
+- Initialize the alert view with a xib file.
-- Closure and callbacks for handling button touched events
+- Closure and callbacks for handling button touched events.
-- Change the alert appearance: background color or background image, border radius
+- Change the alert appearance: background color or background image, border radius.
-- Change the title appearance: font, color, margin, spacing, visibility
+- Change the title appearance: font, color, margin, spacing, visibility.
-- Change the message appearance: font, color, margin, spacing, visibility
+- Change the message appearance: font, color, margin, spacing, visibility.
-- Change the button appearance: font, color
+- Change the button appearance: font, color.
-- Change the separator appearance: color, visibility
+- Change the separator appearance: color, visibility.
-- Change the alert appear behaviour and disappear behaviour
+- Change the alert appear behaviour and disappear behaviour.
-- APIs are exactly same as UIAlertView
+- APIs are exactly same as UIAlertView.
 - And many more ...

 ## Usage